moose-c/Hyde-Platform/documentation/rest-raw.md

 Findable in start now: stackbuilder, pgadmin -> Opens, navigate to databases, create database “Tools, query tool” command: CREATE EXTENSION postgis, to preview database: Select * from name of table (under schemas)

-Install Geoserver, now accaccible at: http://localhost:8080/geoserver/  also contains layers for countries, along with clickable elements, investigate
+Install Geoserver, now accaccible at: http://localhost:8080/geoserver/  also contains layers for countries, along with clickable elements, investigate.

 ## PostGIS
+THIS HAS BEEN IDENTIFIED AS UNNECESSARY, DIRECT SERVING OF NETCDF, OR REQUEST BASED SLICING OF INDIVIDUAL NETCDF.
 Import postGIS database (SQL) into geoserver as follows:

 https://docs.geoserver.org/latest/en/user/gettingstarted/postgis-quickstart/index.html

-TODO: This means that pushing from kees to the server means updating the postGIS database, then also refreshing, updating the database connected to geoserver. (there should be something to do this automatically)
+TODO: This means that pushing from kees to the server means updating the postGIS database, then also refreshing, updating the database connected to geoserver. (there should be something to do this automatically).

 TODO: investigate above document further